AntonBrekke/AST5220/README.md

 This project was done during the course AST5220 at ITA University of Oslo, by the help of templates found at [this GitHub](https://github.com/HAWinther/AST5220-Cosmology/tree/master).
 The project is mainly done in C++, with expceptions to plotting/analyzing numerical results.
 During the project, we develop an Einstein-Boltzmann solver, and essentially solve for the CMB power spectrum.

+### Website
+All relevant information about the project and the different milestones can be found on this [website](https://cmb.wintherscoming.no/).

 ### Running the codes
 Compile files by typing "make cmb" in the terminal while being in the same folder as the Makefile.
 Run file in main folder by typing "./cmb" in terminal.
 To run the project, you would have to install Gnu Scientific Library (GSL) (see how below).